winding machine application - Energy Storage

 Nickel chromium rods for high temperature resistance

-• Nickel-Chromium (Nichrome): Ideal for high-temperature applications
+• Nickel-Chromium (Nichrome):Suitable for high-temperature environments and heating elements

-• Titanium: Lightweight, corrosion-resistant, and mechanically strong
+• Titanium: Lightweight, highly corrosion-resistant, and strong in mechanical performance

-How to Choose the Right Coil Material
+Selecting the Right Coil Material

 Various high strength metal coil winding materials